 The development of new work through artistic residencies is central to our artistic programme at Shoreditch Town Hall, with almost all of our theatre and performance programme stemming from work that artists have developed in the building over a period of time.

-Rehearsal space; producing, fundraising, marketing and technical support; support in the creative process; professional and industry advice, and seed commission funds, are just some of the areas in which we can support artists in residence.
+Rehearsal space; producing, fundraising, marketing and technical support; support in the creative process; professional and industry advice, are just some of the areas in which we can support artists in residence.

 We also encourage artists to undertake work-in-progresses of what they’ve been developing at some point during an artistic residency providing that the work is at a stage where the artist feels comfortable exposing it in this way.
 Shoreditch Town Hall works closely with artists to determine the best format for their work-in-progress as well as the best audience, which can include creative collaborators and colleagues, industry professionals and/or the general public.